Historic notes

 In August 2001 I moved to Estonia where I started a sabbatical year: continued the Java port project on my own and without getting money for it.
 I once tried a PHP port that got quite far but is now forgotten.

-In August 2002 I announced to the TIM users in Eastern Belgium that I would continue to maintain and give support for TIM, but at new conditions, requiring a yearly fee.
+In August 2002 I announced to the TIM users in Belgium that I would continue to maintain and give support for TIM, but at new conditions, requiring a yearly fee.
 About half of the users joined the project, which was enough to provide a decent salary.
 My vision received a financially sustainable base.

 In 2002 I discovered the Python programming language and abandoned C++, Java and PHP without tears.
 My first Python product is called TIM Tools and is used by others since December 2002.